dymk/temple/README.md

 Temple
 ======
-A Compile Time, Zero Overhead, Embedded Templeate Engine for D
+A Compile Time, Zero Overhead, Embedded Template Engine for D

 About
 -----